joegair/gair-group-docs/page/computation/Code-Free-DFT.md

 **Additional Options**

 It is often helpful to use tight SCF convergence criteria when performing a frequency calculation in order to mininimize numerical noise that can lead to spurious imaginary frequencies.
-To do so, type 'TightSCF' in the 'keyword' box and click 'add'
+To do so, type 'TightSCF' in the 'keyword' box and click 'add'.